DGMO Language Reference

 - Axis labels:

-x-label Low, High— comma-separated - Position labels:
+x-label Low, High— comma-separated (low/high pair, not a data row; comma is the delimiter here by design) - Position labels:

 top-right Label— space-separated - Data points: